ESSAY 13 - WHY PLATINUM PRINTS?

 WHY PLATINUM PRINTS?

-I believe that platinum prints are the most collectible, elegant, and beautiful fine art print.
-Fortunately, many other people feel the same way.
-I love every part of the process from hauling my massive large format cameras in the field, to controlling every aspect of the creative process with variables that make sense to me.
-By altering the relative humidity, choice of film, the chemical composition of my emulsion, paper choice, and other variables, I create art versus creating a photograph.
+I believe that platinum prints are the most collectible, elegant, and beautiful fine art print available.
+Fortunately, many other people and collectors feel the same way.
+I love every part of the process from hauling my massive large format cameras in the field, to controlling every aspect of the handmade artisan process.
+I create unique pieces of valuable art that bring joy and happiness to my collectors.